Caylyn/kirkmcdonald.github.io/README.md

 # Factorio Calculator

-This is the repostory for the [Factorio Calculator](https://kirkmcdonald.github.io/calc.html), a tool for calculating resource requirements and production ratios in the game [Factorio](https://factorio.com/).
+This is a fork of the repostory for the [Factorio Calculator](https://kirkmcdonald.github.io/calc.html), a tool for calculating resource requirements and production ratios in the game [Factorio](https://factorio.com/).
+This fork will, if ever updated, be a stripped-down version of the calculator with all visual features removed.

 ## Running locally